synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

     1. In DTGRIP go to the `White` tab.
     2. Set `Black Handling`
        * Color Shirts - If printing color set it to 100%.
-       * Black/Dark Shirts - If on color check the `white` and `preview` views, and set threshold to desired level.

     __Print__